distantmagic/aloni/README.md

-# Intention (work in progress)
+# Intention

-Intention is a Python framework designed to simplify the development of IO-bound applications with an innovative Role-Based Services approach.
+Intention is a Python framework designed to increase productivity when developing applications.
+Simplicity, productivity, and great developer experience are our primary goals.

-Whether you're building web applications or other async services, Intention streamlines your development process with ease.
+It is based on an innovative Role-Based Services approach.
+You can del (more info below).

+It is async and thus performs well with IO-bound services (for example, anything that makes a lot of long-running HTTP calls to large language models or uses a lot of microservices and third-party services)—but not just those.

+## Try it out

+Intention will take only a few minutes to set up, and it might amaze you and change how you develop apps. :)

+## Key Features

+- **Effortlessly split your project into multiple files**: Intention automatically combines your project files based on the roles you assign them, making it easy to manage large projects.
+- **Dependency Injection**: Manage your application's dependencies effortlessly with a container that holds one instance of each service, ensuring efficient resource management.
+- **Async-First**: Intention is optimized for asynchronous programming, making it perfect for IO-bound tasks.

 ## Installation